jorycz/iMac-5K-display-convert/README.md

 ### Better Display

 To be able to control volume and brightness using standard keys on keyboard, you need to install BetterDisplay.
 Free version is OK.
-Let it detect DCC and then aadjust settings like this.
+Let it detect DCC and then adjust settings like this.

 ![bd mute](cimages/800_bd%20mute.png)
 ![bd volume](cimages/800_bd%20volume.png)